metrorailings/OwlBlog/content/posts/week-11-insights-1.md

 Russell Wilson is very off.
 He's throwing the ball far earlier than he normally does.
 On top of that, his decisions haven't been great - they haven't been atrocious, but the football intelligence is seriously wanting.

 Arizona is a team with some moxie and morale.

+Using Zach Ertz as a fullback is brilliant, especially as a way to set him loose on routes coming out of the backfield.